libsdl-org/sdlwiki/SDL3/Android.md

 ## Existing documentation

-A lot of information can be found in [README/android](README/android).
+A lot of information can be found in [README-android](README-android).

 This page is more walkthrough-oriented.